The truth behind ingredients and processes that go into our daily beauty products.

 According to Cosmetics Europe it took 20 years of scientific advancement to remove the smell of ammonia from hair dye and there are at least 30 separate, scientific steps involved in the development of every new lipstick with reduced oil.

 For example, the Persian physician Al-Razi advised using a mixture of honey and vinegar as a remedy for skin conditions, but also for gum disease.
-This advice has now been proven to hold some merit as recent studies suggest that the natural antibacterial properties of honey halt the growth of bacteria in the mouth and potentially even prevent gingivitis.

 Animal testing is an unnecessary practice which still seems to dominate the cosmetics industry.
 The FDA is responsible for assuring that cosmetics are safe and properly labeled, through the enforcement of the Federal Food, Drug, and Cosmetic Act (FD&C Act), related statutes, and regulations set out under these laws.

 The FD&C Act does not specifically require the use of animals in testing cosmetics for safety, neither does the Act subject cosmetics to FDA pre-market approval.
 However, the agency has consistently advised cosmetic manufacturers to employ whatever testing is appropriate and effective for proving the safety of their products.

 According to PETA, there are many alternatives to animal testing – in vitro testing, which uses human cells and tissue; in silico models, which uses advanced computer modeling techniques; and studies with human volunteers.